rubysherpas/paranoia/README.md

 You would use either plugin / gem if you wished that when you called `destroy` on an Active Record object that it didn't actually destroy it, but just "hid" the record.
 Paranoia does this by setting a `deleted_at` field to the current time when you `destroy` a record, and hides it by scoping all queries on your model to only include records which do not have a `deleted_at` field.

-If you wish to actually destroy an object you may call destroy! on it or simply call destroy twice on the same object.
+If you wish to actually destroy an object you may call `really_destroy!`.

 ## Installation & Usage